Skip to main content

 After starting her career in software engineering and progressing to a role with the United Nations High Commissioner for Refugees (UNHCR), Lara wanted to pursue a master’s degree to enhance her career prospects and complement her experience, choosing MSc International Development with Conflict and Humanitarian Action.

-Lara secured a prestigious Chevening Scholarship from the University, which helped her to move to the UK from Jordan to start the course.
+Lara secured a prestigious Chevening Scholarship which helped her to move to the UK from Jordan to start the course.

-We spoke to Lara to find out what led her to Bath, and how her degree is already helping her to take the next step in her career.
+We spoke to Lara to find out what led her to Bath and how her degree has helped her in her career.

 Computer science meets humanitarianism

-Having studied computer engineering for my bachelor’s, I first worked as a software engineer in the private sector, and then made the switch to the humanitarian sector through a role with the United Nations High Commissioner for Refugees (UNHCR).
+Before starting my master’s, I worked for about five years in software engineering in the private sector and then made a switch to the humanitarian sector through a role with the United Nations High Commissioner for Refugees (UNHCR).
 I worked in the UN office for the Middle East and North Africa region, and subsequently in the Jordan office as a data analyst.

-Because of this, I saw how my computer engineering background fitted into the humanitarian context, and ended up wanting to gain more experience in the field.
+During this time, I saw how my computer engineering background fitted into the humanitarian context and ended up wanting to gain more experience in the field.

 Choosing Bath for my career progression

-And, lastly, another reason for choosing the course was that it offered a practicum experience alongside the dissertation.
+Another big reason for choosing the course was that it offered a practicum (now called a consultancy project).
 As a professional, I wanted my degree to help further strengthen my career and help me gain more practical experience in international development.
-For my practicum, I was able to work in a consultancy role at the International Federation of the Red Cross and Red Crescent.
+For my practicum, I worked in a consultancy role at the International Federation of the Red Cross and Red Crescent.
 I also worked remotely from Bath as a data analyst for their Geneva office.
-On top of that, I worked as a policy researcher with the British Embassy, dealing with policy-related issues in Jordan this was something I really felt I was able to apply my knowledge from previous jobs and the master's itself.
+On top of that, I worked as a policy researcher with the British Embassy, dealing with policy-related issues in Jordan.
+This was something I really felt I was able to apply my knowledge from previous jobs and the master's itself.

 Studying as a Chevening Scholar